nvim-telescope/telescope-file-browser.nvim/README.md

   extensions = {
     file_browser = {
       theme = "ivy",
-      hijack_netrw = true, -- disables netrw and use telescope file browser in its place mappings = {
+      -- disables netrw and use telescope-file-browser in its place hijack_netrw = true,
+      mappings = {
         ["i"] = {
           -- your custom insert mode mappings